Region 41

 Action Council Members

-• Barbara Corby, Step By Step, Inc., Director
+• Barbara Corby, Step by Step Inc. Child Care Centers, Director

-• Heidi Elliott, Madison County Alliance for Children and Family, CCR&R Program Manager
+• Heidi Elliott, Brightpoint and Madison County Alliance for Children and Family, Program Manager

 • Jennifer Schulz, Centerstone, Marketing Outreach Liaison

-• Lauren Jacobs, Madison County Health Department, Nurse
+• Lauren Jacobs, Madison County Health Department, Health Department Nurse

-• Veneta Wadlow, Riverbend Head Start, Center Operations Coordinator
+• Veneta Wadlow, Riverbend Head Start and Family Services, Center Operations Coordinator

 Family Council Members